linkonsat/chess/README.md

   <li>Single Responsibility</li>
   <li>Using interfaces</li>
 </ol>

 ### Setup
 There are two ways you can run this chess game.

 ## Using Command Line
 1. Clone the repository by running `git clone git@github.com:linkonsat/chess.git`
-2. Ensure your on the directory location containing
+2. Ensure your on the directory location containing main_game.rb
+3. enter ruby main_game.rb in the console

 ## Using Replit
 1. Simply copy and paste the link below into your browser
 2. https://replit.com/@linkonsat/chess-1#.replit